 LYPFT Covid Vaccination Centre

-If you are a member of LYPFT staff looking for information on how to register your interest for the vaccine or for the eLearning package, we’ve created a dedicated page for you.
+If you are a member of LYPFT staff looking for information on getting your Covid booster, we’ve created a dedicated page for you.

 The Government has provided thorough descriptions of each vaccine and how they work:

 Information for UK recipients on Pfizer/BioNTech COVID-19 vaccine